 The day after your high-dose chemotherapy finishes, you will receive your previously collected stem cells into a vein.
 The infusion usually takes 20 to 90 minutes, depending on the volume of stem cells.

 Your Second and Third Weeks

-During this period blood counts are low.
-Red blood cell and platelet transfusions maybe required.
-A medication to promote stem cell growth is administered.
-Antibiotics are prescribed if a fevor develops.
-The time to reach engraftment depends on several factors.
-Usually white blood cells are the first cell to engraft, about 12 days following stem cell infusion.
+During the second and third weeks, your blood counts will be low.
+You may need red blood cell and platelet transfusions.
+You will receive medication to promote stem cell growth.
+If you develop a fever, you will receive antibiotics.
+The time to reach engraftment (when the blood-forming cells start to make new blood cells) depends on several factors.
+Usually, white blood cells are the first to grow in about 10 to 14 days after the stem cell infusion.